-Young Reporters has been running for over seven years now and is an opportunity for young people aged between 12 and 19, who can write a weekly column which is published in the Grimsby Telegraph covering a huge range of topics.
-It has also been a finalist for 3 awards both locally and nationally.
+Young Reporters has now been running for ten years as of 2022.
+It is an opportunity for young people aged between 12 and 19, to write a weekly column which is published in the Grimsby Telegraph covering a huge range of topics.
+It has also been a finalist and sometimes winner for many local and national awards.

 Groups run throughout the year with each group lasting for 3 months, giving each member the chance to write 3 columns.
-Young Reporters has been managed by NELC for many years but current is managed through VANEL and the IGNITE youth team (contact details below).
+Young Reporters was originally managed by NELC for many years but for the past five years it has been managed through the VANEL youth team (contact details below).

-Articles appear in the Telegraph every Tuesday and are then available on the VANEL blog so that all articles remain available online.
+Articles appear in the Grimsby Telegraph Viewpoint section every Tuesday and are then available on the VANEL blog so that all articles remain available online.

 This is a great experience for young people interested in writing.

-If you are interested in being part of this fantastic opportunity, or know someone that is, please contact Jenny at VANEL (email@example.com) or use this online form (http://vanel.org.uk/va/young-reporters-application-form/)
+If you are interested in being part of this fantastic opportunity, or know someone that is, please contact John at VANEL (firstname.lastname@example.org) or use this online form (http://vanel.org.uk/va/young-reporters-application-form/)